venovako/ATFact/README.md

 The results with `108` dataset are identical on all systems for the generation and the rank detection, although the `F` matrices differ.

-Static, single-threaded Windows executables can be found [here](https://web.math.pmf.unizg.hr/~venovako/venovako.exe) or [here](https://venovako.eu/venovako.exe).
+Static, single-threaded Windows executables can be found [here](https://venovako.eu/win64/venovako.exe).

 This work has been supported in part by Croatian Science Foundation under the project IP-2014-09-3670 ([MFBDA](https://web.math.pmf.unizg.hr/mfbda/)).